yhli123/WOMD-Reasoning/README.md

 *Yiheng Li, Chongjian Ge, Chenran Li, Chenfeng Xu, Masayoshi Tomizuka, Chen Tang, Mingyu Ding, Wei Zhan*

 Official Github Repo for WOMD-Reasoning: A Large-Scale Language Dataset for Interaction and Driving Intentions Reasoning.
+Waymo Open Motion Dataset and WOMD are trademarks of Waymo LLC, and are used here by permission.

 ## Introduction
 WOMD-Reasoning is by far the largest real-world language dataset for autonomous driving containing description and reasoning labels for diverse interaction scenarios.

 ## Data Source
 The dataset is built based on [Waymo Open Motion Dataset (WOMD)](https://waymo.com/open/data/motion/).
 Please refer to WOMD for the motion data.
-You must register at [WOMD Website](https://waymo.com/open) and agree to their [Terms](https://waymo.com/open/terms/) to use THIS language annotation dataset.
+You must register at [WOMD Website](https://waymo.com/open) and agree to their [Terms](https://waymo.com/open/terms/) in addition to the terms of THIS language annotation dataset.

 ## Data Structure
 ### File Description